Chapter 3: Unseen Hand

-She smiled, then frowned.
+She smiled, only to frown.
 “Hawk, how do you know what you haven’t been taught?”

 As they rode, Little Soldier chattered on about an unending variety of topics.
-“Hawk, have you noticed that the crickets gossip to each other until we get too close?” she asked.
+“Hawk, have you heard that the crickets gossip to each other until we get too close?”

 “I hadn’t noticed.”

 “Hawk, did you know the stars in the sky speak if you learn their stories?”